|

 Similar to all other

-Kobudo weapons & Okinawan martial arts, the tonfa has an enigmatic history with more than one possible origin.
-This is one of many kobudo weapons that is researched and practiced at the
+tonfa has an enigmatic history and may have more than one genesis.
+This is just one of many

-tonfa were found in other Asian countries including China, Indonesia, Thailand and the Philippines.
-Keep in mind few things ever developed without the influence of others and there is a tendency by Mankind to build on or modify earlier creations.
+Weapons similar to the tonfa are found in other Asian countries including China, Indonesia, Thailand and the Philippines.
+Keep in mind few things ever develop without the influence of others and there is a tendency by Mankind to build on or modify earlier creations.

 |

-Shō Shin, restrictions were placed on the use of bladed weapons in order to stabilize the country after a period of civil war.
-This restriction is said to have favored development of secretive agricultural and fishing tools used as weapons of self-defense by Okinawan peasants and samurai caste.
-In this context, it is thought that
+Okinawan folklore states that during the reign of Okinawan King Shō Shin, restrictions were placed on the use of bladed weapons in order to stabilize the country after a period of civil war.
+This restriction is said to have favored development of secretive agricultural and fishing tools as weapons of self-defense by Okinawan peasants and possibly by the Okinawa samurai caste known as Pechin.
+In this context, it is thought that tonfa may have been developed from a wooden handle of a millstone, a common agricultural tool.
+But keep in mind that the Okinawan tonfa used today is distinct from the millstone frame.

 Also referred to as tong fa or tuifa, feudal Okinawans made tonfa from native tree species similar to white oak.
 Typically, two tonfa were used in vertical and horizontal millstones with projecting knobs inserted into sockets on either side of the stone.
 At this point, the millstone was driven along a trough to grind grain into flour.